If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Question #1 of the Thwomp quiz in Shhwonk's Fortress has "Pickle Stone" as the fourth option in the English version.
 In all other versions, the fourth option of this question is "Luigi's underwear".

 • Question #2 of the Thwomp quiz in Shhwonk's Fortress asks for the price of a Mr. Softener and a Fire Flower in the English version as opposed to the price of a Mushroom and a Fire Flower in all other versions.
 However, in the English Paper Mario: The Thousand-Year Door demo in GameCube Demo Disc Version 18, this question asked for the price of a Mushroom and a Fire Flower like in the other versions.
+Additionally, the official player guide states on page 29 that the second question asks how much a Mushroom and Fire Flower cost total.
+The Nintendo Switch remake uses the non-English question.

 Spanish Version

-• Chapter 3's title name "Of Glitz & Glory" was changed to "El Rey de Los Luchadores" which translates to "The King of Fighters", a reference to The King of Fighters series.
+• Chapter 3's title name "Of Glitz & Glory" was changed to "El Rey de Los Luchadores", which translates to "The King of Fighters", a reference to The King of Fighters series.

 • After defeating The Koopinator, Rawk Hawk says "The weaklings should stay home playing Super Smash Bros.
 Melee!".
-In all other versions of the game, "Super Smash Bros.
-Melee" is simply replaced with "video games".
+In all other versions of the game, he simply says "video games".

 German Version